Indrasish Roy

 Indrasish Roy is an Indian film and television actor.
-He played the role of Tintin in serial Gaaner Opare.
-Later he played the lead role of Chandrakiran Chowdhury, the male protagonist of serial Adwitiya.
+He played the role of Tintin in the serial Gaaner Opare.
+Later he played the lead role of Chandrakiran Chowdhury, the male protagonist of the serial Adwitiya.
 He debuted in films with Kaushik Ganguly's Rang Milanti.
+He also won hearts by playing the role of Lalon in Star Jalsha's Dhulokona.